-- 4. Consult delegating physician when further medical guidance is needed and/or standard protocol is not applicable for therapeutic treatment of patient. - 5.
-Public Health Employees must be familiar with procedures for reporting possible sexual or physical abuse of children if encountered through history or physical.
-All suspected sexual or physical abuse of children must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel, which may be viewed on the Public Health Information Library (PHIL) at http://www.dphphil.org/policy.
+- 1. Refer pregnant clients in first trimester who have tested positive for trichomoniasis to their primary care physician. - 2.
+Consult with physician if client is allergic to metronidazole for desensitization referral. - 3.
+Repeated treatment failure.
+(Assure that partner(s) have been treated, to rule out reinfection.) - 4.
+Public Health Employees must be familiar with reporting of possible sexual abuse if encountered through history, physical.
+All suspected sexual abuse must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel.

-- 1. Centers for Disease Control and Prevention, Sexually Transmitted Diseases Treatment Guidelines 2010, Vol. 59, No. RR-12 December 17, 2010. - 2.
-Erratum: MMWR, Vol. 59, RR-12, December 17, 2010. - 3.
-Mark Lebwohl, Lily Clark and Jacob Levitt, "Therapy for Head Lice Based on Life Cycle, Resistance, and Safety Considerations," Pediatrics, 2007, 119: 965-974. - 4.
-"Lexi-Comp Online," Lexi-Comp, Inc., <http://online.lexi.com> (March 11, 2013).
+- 1. Centers for Disease Control and Prevention, Sexually Transmitted Diseases Treatment Guidelines 2010, Vol. 59, No. RR-12, December 17, 2010.
+(Current) - 2.
+Erratum: MMWR, Vol. 59, RR-12, December 17, 2010.
+(Current) - 3.
+"Lexi-Comp Online," Lexi-Comp, Inc., <http://online.lexi.com> (March 11, 2011).